robinbogoslovsky/modsim_robin/README.md

-The submission was done in 3 different files for convenience and cleanliness of the code
+The submission was done in 3 different files for convenience and cleanliness of the code. *All files are part of the submission*

 Simulate_iteration_notebook = The iterative writing of the simulation increasingly more complex